vdaubry/vdaubry.github.io/_posts/2014-11-21-SEO-for-your-Jekyll-blog.markdown

 {% endhighlight %}

-2) Utiliser une meta description spécifique pour chaque page du blog
+2) Use a specific meta description for each page of the blog

 source : <a href="http://moz.com/learn/seo/meta-description">Meta Description Tag - Learn SEO</a>

-Avant :
+Before :

 {% highlight html %}
 {% raw %}